 Funding will be prioritised for projects which can evidence how they complement, support and enable research in the existing EPSRC or NERC portfolios and the strategic aims of the councils.

 Note that projects to develop software on the GPU hardware component of ARCHER2 are not within the remit of this call.

 Funding is provided for software which results in research which is within the remit of EPSRC or NERC.
 Funding can be requested for staff located at the institution of the PI, third parties, or can include staff from the centralised CSE support team or a mixture of the above.
 Funding can be requested for between 1 and 12 person months in total.
 Staff employed on an eCSE project are expected to play a full part in ARCHER2 related activities.

 Reasonable travel will be funded for travel within the UK to meetings with other project partners.

 When submitting your proposal, all costs must be included in your submission.
 Please ensure your budget is accurate and inclusive of all costs before submission and that you provide a costing breakdown.
 Please see the guidance document for details of allowable costs and associated documents.

 Successful projects will be given an allocation of resources on ARCHER2 when it becomes available.
-The size of this allocation will be determined when the system itself becomes available.
+Details will be provided before projects begin.

 Regular training will be provided via the CSE team.
 Details of upcoming training course can be found here.